-1. Number of appeals received during fiscal year 0 For the first time in PBGC's history no appeals of denial of access to records were received or processed during the fiscal year.
-We attribute this in part to the lower number of requests received in FY 2001 as compared to prior fiscal year and sound written and oral communication with requesters providing adequate explanations of basis of any full or partial denials of access to records.
+1. Number of appeals received during fiscal year 2 We attribute this low number of appeals in part to sound and easy to understand written and oral communications with requesters providing adequate explanations of basis of any full or partial denials of access to records.

-2. Number of appeals processed during the fiscal year 0
+2. Number of appeals processed during the fiscal year